koskev/grustonnet-ls/README.md

 ## Known Issues

+* (Go)-Jsonnet bugs
-* Jsonnet bug: If you import `foo.libsonnet` and there is also a `foo.libsonnet` in the current working directory, evaluating the snippet will result in a diagnostic error
+    * If you import `foo.libsonnet` and there is also a `foo.libsonnet` in the current working directory, evaluating the snippet will result in a diagnostic error
         * To reproduce `cat mydir/bar.jsonnet | jsonnet --jpath mydir -`
-* Jsonnet bug:
     * If there is a circular dependency go-jsonnet emits a strange error